sabre-io/sabre.io/source/_posts/2015-02-23-sabre-vobject-3.4.0-release.html.md

   of recurrence rules.
 We got about a 1900% increase in speed.
 Most real-world calendars will not be as large, but should still benefit from this quite a bit.
-* We're not supporting parsing and validating `VAVAILABILITY` components, which is a new iCalendar component that may become an internet standard, but is currently still a [draft][2].
+* We're now supporting parsing and validating `VAVAILABILITY` components, which is a new iCalendar component that may become an internet standard, but is currently still a [draft][2].
 In the future we'll also add support for this in the freebusy generator, which will make it useful for sabre/dav